 You may wonder why we have etched out the entire process from beginning to completion in this article.
 The reason is gaining cooperation is not a quick fix.
 It’s a process and sometimes very long.
 So only talking about a few things will not gain cooperation at the workplace.
 You need to do the whole thing, again and again, and again.

-Finally, it should be mentioned that there are particularly three elements of gaining cooperation at the workplace.
+Finally, it should be mentioned that there are particularly three elements in gaining cooperation at the workplace.
 Let’s look at them briefly.

 - Trust: If you want to gain the cooperation of others, the common thread between you and them should be a relationship of trust.
 If they don’t trust you, then by no means you can gain their cooperation.
 But how to build trust?
 You need to follow the above steps as a guide to ensure trust.
 The only thing you need to make sure that they should know that you are always thinking about their well-being and not exploiting them because of your authority or position.
 Suppose you can ensure that their trust, gaining their cooperation is just a byproduct.

 - Integrity: Gaining cooperation depends on the integrity of the manager.
 If you think you can do something wrong and they will not notice, you are in an illusion.
 Remember, they observe everything and know everything that you do.
 If you keep your words, flawlessly execute what you preach and take responsibility for your mistakes, they will notice and will silently value you.
 Thus, when you need to have their cooperation, they’ll be ready and willing.